The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying.

 My only real quarrel personally with Huckabee is he's for exercise, and I'm not.

-Um but that's it.
+But that's it.

-And that's not a that's not a uh political issue.
+And that's not a political issue.

-But it's you know I don't want to repeat the monologue here in the first hour.
+But it's, you know, I don't want to repeat the monologue here in the first hour.

-It'll be on the website tonight when we update to reflect the contents of the program.
+But it'll be on the website tonight when we update to reflect the contents of the program.

-Buster, Chattanooga, Tennessee, your next.
+Buster, Chattanooga, Tennessee, you're next.

-Welcome to the EIB network, sir.
+Welcome to the EIB Network, sir.

 Thanks, Rush.

-Mega Rocky Top Ditto.
+Mega Rocky Top Dittos.

 Thank you, sir.